signalapp/embedded-redis/README.md

 By default, RedisServer runs an OS-specific executable enclosed in in the `embedded-redis` jar.
 The jar includes:

-- Redis 6.2.6 for Linux/Unix (amd64 and x86)
+- Redis 6.2.6 for Linux/Unix (i386, x86_64 and arm64)
-- Redis 6.2.6 for macOS (amd64)
+- Redis 6.2.6 for macOS (x86_64 and arm64e AKA Apple Silicon)

 The enclosed binaries are built from source from the [`6.2.6` tag](https://github.com/redis/redis/releases/tag/6.2.6) in the official Redis repository.
-The Linux binaries are statically-linked amd64 and x86 executables built using the `build-server-binaries.sh` script included in this repository at `/src/main/docker`.
-The macOS binaries are built according to the [instructions in the README](https://github.com/redis/redis/blob/4930d19e70c391750479951022e207e19111eb55/README.md#building-redis).
+The Linux and Darwin/macOS binaries are statically-linked amd64 and x86 executables built using the [build-server-binaries.sh](src/main/docker/build-server-binaries.sh) script included in this repository at `/src/main/docker`.
 Windows binaries are not included because Windows is not officially supported by Redis.

+Note: the `build-server-binaries.sh` script attempts to build all of the above noted OS and architectures, which means that it expects the local Docker daemon to support all of them.
+Docker Desktop on macOS and Windows supports multi-arch builds out of the box; Docker on Linux may require [additional configuration](https://docs.docker.com/buildx/working-with-buildx/).

 Callers may provide a path to a specific `redis-server` executable if needed.